-Estate settlement is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the departed as quickly and respectfully as possible.
-You can count on us to act quickly and with as much respect to the feelings of everyone left behind.
+The job of settling an estate, often a source of stress is very important.
+As an executor you have been entrusted to carry out the wishes of the departed as swiftly and respectfully as possible.
+You can count on us to act quickly and with as much empathy to the feelings of everyone left behind.

-Contact us as soon as possible to discuss your personal estate appraisal essentials and how we can put our business acumen to work for you.
+Contact us promptly to discuss your explicit estate appraisal specifications and how we can put our business acumen to work for you.

-Generally, settling an estate requires an extensive appraisal report to acquire fair market value for the house to the satisfaction of the parties involved.
-It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
-So, it's possible the time an appraisal is requested will not match the date of death.
-R. Scott Pierce Appraisal Services assures that our staff are familiar with the procedures and requirements needed by revenue services to produce a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
-The ethics provision stated within the Uniform Standards of Professional Appraisal Practice (USPAP) keeps our appraisers to confidentiality, guaranteeing the highest degree of privacy for you.
+Generally, settling an estate necessitates an clear appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
+It's understandable that ordering getting an appraisal is the farthest thought from your mind.
+Of course, you have to take care of your family first.
+Our staff is comfortable with the practices and requirements necessary to supply a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
+The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, providing the highest degree of privacy for you and your loved ones.

-Having a professional report from R. Scott Pierce Appraisal Services gives the executor definite facts and figures to work with in meeting IRS and MS state agency requirements.
-It assures peace of mind to everyone concerned because we are there to stand behind the appraisal report if it is ever challenged.
+R. Scott Pierce Appraisal Services guarantees an detailed report, which will provide an executor accurate facts and numbers that will exceed IRS and state agency requirements.
+It assures peace of mind to everyone concerned because we assure you that we will stand behind the appraisal report if it is ever refuted.